earthly/website/blog/_posts/2023-06-02-logging-in-python.md

 - Consider using custom loggers to help organize and categorize your logs based on different parts of your code or different components of your application.
 - Rotate your logs to save disk space and ensure that you can easily find and analyze relevant logs from different points in time.
 - Make sure to handle errors and exceptions appropriately in your logging code to avoid unexpected behavior and ensure that you capture all relevant information.
-- Consider using structured logging formats like JSON or XML to make it easier to parse and analyze your logs with automated tools.
+- Consider using structured logging formats like [JSON](/blog/convert-to-from-json) or XML to make it easier to parse and analyze your logs with automated tools.

-## Wrapping Up
+## Conclusion

 Logging is an important aspect of software development that helps in monitoring, debugging, and analyzing the behavior of an application.
 Python provides a powerful and flexible logging module that allows developers to implement various logging features in their applications.